Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Transformations

 \subsubsection{Algebraic representations}

 Indeed, the relevant groups of transformations that are considered in physics have been abstracted independently of the elements that are transformed.
 For instance, the usual transformations like space-translations or rotations have their roots in our intuitive geometrical conception of the three-dimensional space; yet, in mathematical physics, they have now acquired the status of an ``abstract'' group~$\mathsf{SO}(3)$ that can be \textit{represented} in many ways: they do not apply to three-dimensional geometrical objects only but also to a huge collection of mathematical objects living in much more abstract spaces (specially the quantum states and operators).
 Figure~\ref{fig:representation} provides a schematic view of what an algebraic representation of an abstract group is.
-The theory of abstract group and their representations constitutes a whole domain of algebra and mathematical physics (among many treatises, see for instance \cite{Cornwell84a}, \cite{Sternberg94a} or \cite{Jones98a}).
+The theory of abstract group and their representations constitutes a whole domain of algebra and mathematical physics (among many treatises, see for instance Cornwell, \citeyear{Cornwell84a}; Sternberg, \citeyear{Sternberg94a} or Jones, \citeyear{Jones98a}.
+The special status of linear representations in quantum physics can be traced back to a theorem due to Wigner in the early 30's, see the references of Simon et al, \citeyear{Simon+08a} and Mouchet \citeyear{Mouchet13b}.).

 Many abstract symmetry groups have been shown to be relevant for the six purposes $1^\circ$--$6^\circ$ listed in \S~\ref{sec:introduction}.
-Let us direct our attention on several substantial extensions that go far beyond the set of pure spatial isometries:
+Let us direct our attention to several substantial extensions that go far beyond the set of pure spatial isometries:

 \paragraph{Evolution:} First, the time evolution must be considered as a transformation\footnote{Technically, if we are to describe irreversible processes we can relax b') in \S~\ref{subsec:classification} and work with a so-called semigroup.}.
 This strengthens the interpretation of the transformation in terms of reproducibility since the latter concerns space-translations as well as time-translations.
 This is also in accordance with Einsteinian relativity that treats on an almost equal footing time and space.